How to unlock your pension for a cash lump sum

 Pension Unlocking is often used when people want to take cash out of their pension early.
 Obtaining cash from your pension in this way is for the most part not advisable.
 Pension fund proceeds, whether they have accrued via an occupational scheme or private pension, are intended to provide plan members with an income during their retirement so to unlock pension benefits early would usually reduce eventual retirement income.

-In most cases it is simply because an individual has a financial problem, which they are unable to solve any other way apart from accessing their pension early.
+In some cases it is simply because an individual has a financial problem, which they are unable to solve any other way apart from accessing their pension early.
 If they have savings or some other way of raising money, such as a loan or borrowing it from a family member or friend, then they should consider these options first.
 However, these options may not be feasible or even possible and there are some circumstances when pension release maybe more suitable, for example, the only loan they can get is being charged at 15% interest but the equivalent loss from their pension is 10%.

 Whether you surrender pension benefits from an occupational pension scheme or personal pension you can still usually take a cash sum as well as income.
 The tax free cash sum is known as the Pension Commencement Lump Sum or PCLS.

 The income you receive will depend on a number of factors such as; if the money comes from a personal pension or occupational scheme, if you are married or not.
 To a certain extent you have a little more choice about how the income can be paid from a private arrangement compared with an occupational scheme.
 There is also an option to unlock pension cash sums without the need to take immediate income.